francesko/jquery.charminator/README.md

-# jQuery.charminator
+# jQuery Charminator

-jQuery.charminator is a plugin that lets you do awesome text randomization visual effects.
+Charminator is a jQuery plugin that lets you do awesome text randomization visual effects.
 Let's say you have a span with some text: